Creating and managing teams

 - Then click Confirm and enable to enable billing and continue setting up the team.

-Once the team has been created, team owners can change the name of the team, add or remove shared applications, add or remove users, change user roles and manage billing.
+Once the team has been created, team owners can change the team’s name, add or remove shared applications, add or remove users, change user roles and manage billing.

 Managing shared applications